openemv/emv-utils/README.md

   doesn't require C++.
 * `simple`: Only supports ISO 8859-1, has no dependencies and doesn't require C++.

+Qt
+--

+This project supports Qt 5.12.x, Qt 5.15.x, Qt 6.5.x and Qt 6.6.x (although it may be possible to use other versions of Qt) when building the `emv-viewer` application.
+However, on some platforms it may be necessary to use the `QT_DIR` option (and not the `Qt5_DIR` nor `Qt6_DIR` options) or `CMAKE_PREFIX_PATH` option to specify the exact Qt installation to be used.
+For Qt6 it may also be necessary for the Qt tools to be available in the executable PATH regardless of the `QT_DIR` option.

+If the Qt installation does not provide universal binaries for MacOS, it will not be possible to build `emv-viewer` as a universal binary for MacOS.

 MacOS / Windows
 ---------------